 - Duralin from D’Addario, which is said to be their version of acetal and is a direct competitor of the Tortex line.

-Three revelations about guitar picks were offered to me in my first few years playing guitar:
+Three revelations about guitar picks in my first few years playing guitar:

 - To angle the pick at least around 15 degrees when picking – from every youtube guitar teacher out there